-“Loneliness and the feeling of being unwanted is the most terrible poverty” - Mother Teresa
+10. “Loneliness and the feeling of being unwanted is the most terrible poverty” - Mother Teresa

-This quote underlines how loneliness strikes those in poverty, but also how poverty strikes those in loneliness.
+This quote underlines how loneliness strikes those in poverty but also how poverty strikes those in loneliness.
 We shouldn't forget how anyone, regardless of background or social status, can suffer from loneliness.

-“At the innermost core of all loneliness is a deep and powerful yearning for union with one's lost self” - Brendan Behan
+11. “At the innermost core of all loneliness is a deep and powerful yearning for union with one's lost self” - Brendan Behan

 Irish poet and writer Brendan Behan was named one of the most important Irish writers in history by Irish Central.

+He had what most would consider a deeply troubled life, perhaps adding some perspective to his loneliness quote.
 Loneliness can help us illuminate hidden traits, emphasising challenging yet important parts of our innermost personality.

-“Everybody has something that chews them up and, for me, that thing was always loneliness.
+13. “Everybody has something that chews them up and, for me, that thing was always loneliness.
 The cinema has the power to make you not feel lonely, even when you are” - Tom Hanks

 Tom Hanks became very emotional on BBC4’s Desert Island Discs when speaking of feeling lonely as a young man.